ChangChiTW/MiniPainter/README.md

 ### Function description

-- Line tool
+- Line tool - Draw a line

-- Draw different shape with fill and hollow
+- Fill or not - Draw different shape with fill and hollow

 - Show active mode with different color